zhousarah/azure-compute-docs/articles/virtual-machines/monitor-vm-reference.md

 | 0 | VM is unavailable.
 The VM could be stopped or rebooting.
 If you shut down a VM from within the VM, it emits this value. |
 | Null (dashed line) | State of the VM is unknown.
 If you stop a VM from the Azure portal, CLI, or PowerShell, it immediately stops emitting the availability metric, and you see null values. |

-**Context** dimension: Informs whether VM availability was influenced due to Azure or user orchestrated activity.
-It can assume values of _Platform | Customer | Unknown_.
+**Context dimension** informs whether VM availability was influenced due to Azure or user orchestrated activity.
+It can assume values of *Platform*, *Customer*, or *Unknown*.

 | Display name | Description |
 | --- | --- |